 Treatment sequencing with EGFR TKIs in EGFR mutation-positive NSCLC

 Epidermal growth factor receptor (EGFR) tyrosine kinase inhibitors (TKIs) are currently standard of care for first-line therapy in patients with EGFR mutation-positive non-small cell lung cancer (NSCLC).
-However, many patients with EGFR mutation-positive disease eventually develop acquired resistance to these therapies, which most commonly occurs via T790M mutation.1 The clinical development of third-generation TKIs provides additional treatment options for these patients, but raises questions about the optimal sequence of EGFR TKIs.
+However, many patients with EGFR mutation-positive disease eventually develop acquired resistance to these therapies, which most commonly occurs via T790M mutation, especially in patients with tumours harbouring exon 19 deletions.1–7

 EGFR, epidermal growth factor receptor; TKI, tyrosine kinase inhibitor.